VictoriaAutMors/Bash/README.md

 **compile and run program**
 * cmd &
 ------
-program will print number and PID of background process. if backgorund process is completed, program will print number and name of completed process.
+* Program will print number and PID of background process.
+* If backgorund process is completed, program will print number and name of completed process.

 ---